 But, that’s my totally biased opinion as someone who designs custom high cash value whole life insurance plans that you don’t have to die to use or benefit from.

-Don’t get me wrong.
-The death benefit absolutely is a return on your premium dollars and it absolutely serves an important purpose but… I’d be hard pressed to sell it as a primary benefit to the insured policyholder.
+Don't get me wrong.
+The death benefit absolutely is a return on your premium dollars and it absolutely serves an important purpose but...
+I'd be hard pressed to sell "rate of return" as a primary benefit to the insured policyholder who must die for that return to materialize.

 Anywho, if you want more info on how my custom insurance plans can help you protect your income, savings, and your business or family while you’re still alive and kicking... then join my email list.